OracleMichael/blogposts/ChangeDelimiter/README.md

 Expand **Functions > String** and drag **create-delimited-string** to the expression editor.
 Navigate your cursor to the first field. _create-delimited-string is a function with two arguments: `nodeset` and `delimiter`.
 It concatenates all elements of the `nodeset` into a string, separated by the `delimiter`._
 ![](images/1.4.4.png)

 Expand **Functions > Advanced** and drag **create-nodeset-from-delimited-string** to the expression editor.
-The function will be inserted where your cursor is. _create-nodeset-from-delimited-string is a function with three arguments: `qname`, `delimitedString`, and `delimiter`.
+The function will be inserted where your cursor is; **please ensure that your expression exactly matches the one in the image**. _create-nodeset-from-delimited-string is a function with three arguments: `qname`, `delimitedString`, and `delimiter`.
 It separates `delimitedString` into an XML object defined by `qname` by the `delimiter` character._
 ![](images/1.4.5.png)

-Fill out the function arguments.
+Fill out the static function arguments.
 The first argument for `create-nodeset-from-delimited-string` should be `"{}value"`.
 The third argument for `create-nodeset-from-delimited-string` should be `"#"`.
 The second argument for `create-delimited-string` should be `","`.
 The effect of these parameter assignments is that any `#` in the input string will be replaced with a `,`.
 If this transformation were processed into an XML document, it will have a null namespace followed by a list of `value` elements.
 Navigate your cursor to the second argument position for `create-nodeset-from-delimited-string`.
 ![](images/1.4.6.png)

 Expand **ReadFile Response (FTP) > SyncReadFileResponse > FileReadResponse > rowSet > row > header**.
 Drag **header** from the source side to the expression editor.
 Click the check mark under the wrench/screwdriver icon to save this expression to the mapper (circled).